-11.8.1.
-A permit application for minor activities is required three working days before the proposed start date.

-11.9.
-Minimum Application Times - Immediate Activities
+- 11.8.1.
+A permit application for minor activities is required three working days before the proposed start date. - 11.9.
+Minimum Application Times Immediate Activities - 11.9.1.

-- 11.9.1.
 In order not to prevent activities that are necessary for emergency or urgent reasons, the Permit Scheme provides that these works may proceed without a permit given their nature.
 Promoters must apply for a permit within two hours of the immediate activity commencing or, in the case of the works commencing out of normal working hours, within two hours of the start of the next working day. - 11.9.2.
-In all instances of an Immediate Activity, the Promoter must telephone the Permit Authority immediately after works commence on such streets where such a requirement is designated by the Permit Authority (as indicated in the ASD for that Permit Authority).

-11.10.
-Non Compliance with the Minimum Application Times
+In all instances of an Immediate Activity, the Promoter must telephone the Permit Authority immediately after works commence on such streets where such a requirement is designated by the Permit Authority (as indicated in the ASD for that Permit Authority). - 11.10.
+Non Compliance with the Minimum Application Times - 11.10.1.

-- 11.10.1.
 Early Starts - 11.10.2.
 Where it is not possible for a Promoter to adhere to the minimum permit application periods the Permit Authority may consider applications where mitigating circumstances justify this failure.
 Permission to allow a Promoter to submit such an application is solely at the discretion of the Permit Authority and will only be given exceptionally. - 11.10.3.
 Where a permit application is granted, thereby providing such permission, it will be recorded by the Permit Authority.
 Where permission is not granted the permit application will be refused.
-It is recognised that some early starts will be required to achieve a positive outcome to potential collaborative working arrangements. - 11.10.4.
-Where a permit application is granted, thereby providing such permission, it will be recorded by the Permit Authority.
-Where permission is not granted the permit application will be refused and therefore working without a permit.
+It is recognised that some early starts will be required to achieve a positive outcome to potential collaborative working arrangements.
+However, a works promoter proceeding with the planned work following a refusal would be working without a permit.